tintamarre/tintamarre.github.io/src/blog/posts/2025/data_platform_in_fwb_02_lower_barrier.md

 ## 🧑‍💻 Code reusability

-Without any surprise, **Dagster** provide two main concepts to help code reusability: **resources** and **components**.
+Without any surprise, **Dagster** provides two main concepts to help code reusability: **resources** and **components**.

-- **Resources** are used to connect to external systems (databases, APIs, etc.)
+- **Resources** are used to connect to external systems (databases, APIs, etc.).
 - **Components** (still kind of new) are used to define reusable pieces of code with `YAML` that can be used in multiple jobs or pipelines.

 The two concepts are closely related, as resources are often used in components to connect to external systems.

-Since our Data Platform leverage multipls code locations, and that we want to facilitate the onboarding of new data engineers, we need to build a common python library that contains all the resources, components and customs libs (utils) that we need to connect to our data sources.
+Since our Data Platform leverages multiple code locations, and because we want to facilitate the onboarding of new data engineers, we needed to build a common Python library that contains all the resources, components, and custom libraries (utils) required to connect to our data sources.
 We called this library `dagster-cfwb`.

-### Implement common library `dagster-cfwb` corresponding to our specific need
+### Implement a common library `dagster-cfwb` corresponding to our specific needs

 <ImageCenter src="https://raw.githubusercontent.com/tintamarre/tintamarre.github.io/refs/heads/master/src/assets/diagrams/dagster_cfwb.drawio.png" alt="" width="400" />

-Our **dagster-cfwb package** contains all the Dagster resources that we need to connect to our data sources.
-This library is used by most of jobs and pipelines in our data platform.
-It includes resources for connecting to various databases (postgresql, mssql, mysql, db2, ...), APIs (denodo, custom api, oauth2, ...), and other data sources (lakehouse, ftp, nfs ...).
-It also includes custom components that can be used to perform common tasks, such as importing data from Denodo, storing to the data lakehouse and reporting metadata.
+Our **dagster-cfwb package** contains all the Dagster resources needed to connect to our data sources.
+This library is used by most jobs and pipelines in our data platform.
+It includes resources for connecting to various databases (PostgreSQL, MSSQL, MySQL, DB2, ...), APIs (Denodo, custom APIs, OAuth2, ...), and other data sources (lakehouse, FTP, NFS, ...).
+It also includes custom components that can be used to perform common tasks, such as importing data from Denodo, storing to the data lakehouse, and reporting metadata.

-This library is also extensively documented (directly visible in the Dagster UI), versioned and tested with unit/integration tests during our Gitlab CI/CD pipeline.
+This library is also extensively documented (directly visible in the Dagster UI), versioned, and tested with unit/integration tests during our GitLab CI/CD pipeline.

 To illustrate this, let's take a look at the `AzureAdlsResource` and `PostgreSQLResource` resources that we implemented in the `dagster-cfwb` library.
 These resources are used to connect to an Azure Data Lake Storage (ADLS) and a PostgreSQL database, respectively.